Minding James – School Years

 At Lynda’s parents’ cottage, about 1966.

 At school about 2nd or 3rd year, in the French class, the teacher was Mr Bernard, a tall serious man, brooking no messing about or humour.
-He went up to James, leaned over him and asked when he could have his letter of explanation for his absence the day before.
+He went up tae James, leaned ower him and asked when he could have his letter of explanation for his absence the day afore.
 James dramatically lifted his arm to look at his watch as if it was digitalised 30 years hence, as if it had a day and date on it.
 He looked at the watch for a couple of seconds, then declared somewhat dramatically, “Tomorrow, sir.”
 It was the first time we had seen Bernard smile.

 Fifth Form, 1964-65 – “Naybuddy smile, a’right!”